joomla/joomla-cms/README.markdown

 You can discuss *Joomla Platform* development at: http://groups.google.com/group/joomla-dev-platform

+You can view the Joomla Platform Manual at: http://joomla.github.com/joomla-platform

-A guide for contributing to the Joomla Platform can be found at: https://github.com/joomla/joomla-platform/wiki/Contributing-to-the-joomla-platform
+A general guide for contributing to the Joomla platform can be found in the CONTRIBUTING.markdown file in this repository.
+A thorough contributing guide can be found at: https://github.com/joomla/joomla-platform/wiki/Contributing-to-the-joomla-platform

 Requirements